-Victoria Day is always on a Monday; thus the holiday is part of a long weekend, which is commonly referred to as the Victoria Day Weekend, the May Long Weekend, the May Long, or the May Two-Four (a case of beer contains 24 bottles or cans of beer and in some parts of Canada it is called a "two-four."
-Party on dude).
+Victoria Day is always on a Monday; thus the holiday is part of a long weekend, which is commonly referred to as the Victoria Day Weekend, the May Long Weekend, the May Long, or the May Two-Four (a case of beer contains 24 bottles or cans of beer and in some parts of Canada it is called a "two-four").
 The weekend is also called the May 24th weekend, although it does not necessarily fall on May 24th.

-The Victoria Day Weekend always falls on the weekend before Memorial Day in the U.S.
+The Victoria Day Weekend always falls on the weekend before Memorial Day in the United States.

 The Victoria Day Weekend is the first popular weekend for spring/summer travel.
 Lots of people open up their cottages, plant gardens, or just get away.
 Expect crowds at resorts and hotels and busy highways.
 Fireworks displays are common, especially on Monday night.

 Banks, schools, many stores, and restaurants are closed on the Monday.
-Call ahead to find out about other attractions and tourist spots, much of which remains open, especially in bigger cities.
+Call ahead to find out about other attractions and tourist spots, many of which remain open, especially in bigger cities.
 Public transportation will run on a holiday schedule.